fosterv2/online_grocery_shopping_front_end/README.md

 You can also change user data in profile page.

-If you log out, and log back in.
-The items in the cart before will still stay in the cart till you checkout.
+The items in the cart are unique to the user.
+If you log out, and log back in, the items in the cart before will still stay in the cart till you checkout.